 Define clear goals: Your team needs to know what they are working on, and why.
 For example, you can use the SMART goals framework for this.
 Try to always include the bigger picture to explain how product goals align with the business strategy.

 Make a timeframe for tasks: Be sure that everyone on the team knows when certain things should be completed.
 This way, there are no surprises down the line.
-Be sure to calculate time for potential changes along the way, so having a flexible product roadmap is the way to go.
+Be sure to calculate the time for potential changes along the way, so having a flexible product roadmap is the way to go.

 Set clear expectations: Ensure that all your team members have a clear understanding of their roles and responsibilities, so that, once again, there won’t be any surprises.

-To be frank, if you put yourselves in the shoes of a teammate when the goals are not clearly defined, you can understand how hard it would be to be productive or motivated to finish a task.
+To be frank, if you put yourself in the shoes of a teammate when the goals are not clearly defined, you can understand how hard it would be to be productive or motivated to finish a task.
 This is especially true for companies with thousands of employees, but this can also be an edge for SaaS businesses and startups.

 When you have a team where everyone can see and feel that what they are doing actually contributes to a great product experience for your users, you unlock a new level of collaboration.